GogiPuttar/Clap-Sequence-Sensor/README.md

 * Adding Wi-Fi and Bluetooth capabilities for further non-contact control
 * Multiple relays to control many different appliances with more coded signals

+This project is GPL-3.0 Liscenced to Aditya Nair under GogiPuttar